lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session03_say.md

 ### 1. Let's select a module for review - to show what data are used to tailor each *MTL* module to your team.
 [Choose a module]

-   + *CCParams*: Key variables of interest in CC may include median engagement in weeks, appointment supply in appointments per week, return visit interval in weeks, starting rate in patients per week, and new patient wait times.
+   a. *CCParams*: Key variables of interest in CC may include median engagement in weeks, appointment supply in appointments per week, return visit interval in weeks, starting rate in patients per week, and new patient wait times.

-   + *MMParams*: Key variables of interest in MM may include median engagement in weeks, appointment supply in appointments per week, return visit interval in weeks, starting rate in patients per week, and slots allocation percent for providers with and without an X waiver.
+   b. *MMParams*: Key variables of interest in MM may include median engagement in weeks, appointment supply in appointments per week, return visit interval in weeks, starting rate in patients per week, and slots allocation percent for providers with and without an X waiver.

-   + *PSYParams*: Key variables that can be explored in PSY include median engagement duration and engagement after the patient's first 3 months measured in weeks, appointment supply by service type (AUD, DEP, OUD, PTSD) within 3 months, and return visit interval after 3 months in weeks.
+   c. *PSYParams*: Key variables that can be explored in PSY include median engagement duration and engagement after the patient's first 3 months measured in weeks, appointment supply by service type (AUD, DEP, OUD, PTSD) within 3 months, and return visit interval after 3 months in weeks.
-   + *AggParams*: Key variables in AGG include median engagement in weeks, appointment supply by service type, return visit interval in weeks, new patient start rate (mean), and service proportions from team data.
+   d. *AggParams*: Key variables in AGG include median engagement in weeks, appointment supply by service type, return visit interval in weeks, new patient start rate (mean), and service proportions from team data.

-   + *SPParams*: In SP, key variables of interest may include high risk flag rates, engagement times before ending treatment in a specific setting, engagement time before stepping down or up between care settings, wait times, and the ratio of high to low symptom patients in each setting.
+   e. *SPParams*: In SP, key variables of interest may include high risk flag rates, engagement times before ending treatment in a specific setting, engagement time before stepping down or up between care settings, wait times, and the ratio of high to low symptom patients in each setting.

   Check out the different modules that are highlighted in the team data on the screen.
 As we review, we will use the mouse to highlight key team data variables.

-- Find a variable that is important to your team.
+  f.
+Find a variable that is important to your team.
 Look at how the variable is estimated in the table.
 Notice the units.

-- Where can you find even more detailed information about your team data?
+  g.
+Where can you find even more detailed information about your team data?
 In each of these Params tabs, you can find more detailed information about your team data.

-- Check out the two columns to the right of the numerical data [show with mouse].
+  h.
+Check out the two columns to the right of the numerical data [show with mouse].
 Let’s explore these two columns.
 	This column [highlight column] gives the description or definition of the variable.
 	This column [highlight column] contains additional details about how individual patient data are extracted and used to calculate your team’s historical trends.

 ### 2. Let’s select a second module for review.

-- Check out the last 2 columns, to the right of the numerical data.
+  a.
+Check out the last 2 columns, to the right of the numerical data.
 	This column [highlight column] gives the description or definition of the variable.
 	This column [highlight column] contains additional details about how individual patient data are extracted and used to calculate your team’s historical trends.

-- Find a variable that is important to your team.
+  b.
+Find a variable that is important to your team.
 How is it estimated in this table?
 What are its units?

--  Where can you find even more detailed information about your team data?
+  c.
+Where can you find even more detailed information about your team data?
     + You can click on the “DataNotes” tab for a breakdown of how the patient cohort is defined, which CPT codes are used to define each service, and the patient engagement patterns (for the Psychotherapy module).

 ### 3. Are there any team data table values you would like to explore in the team data UI?

--  Which ones?
+  a.
+Which ones?
 Open the data UI to examine your question.

 ### 4. Do you see any team data values that differ a lot from what you would expect?

-- If so, what is it surprising?
+  a.
+If so, what is it surprising?

-- Does the estimation definition help you to interpret the variable value?
+  b.
+Does the estimation definition help you to interpret the variable value?

 ### 5. Do you see any team data values that confirm your thoughts about high priority team needs?

-- What are you noticing?
+  a.
+What are you noticing?

-- In what ways does the team data fit with your day-to-day experience?
+  b.
+In what ways does the team data fit with your day-to-day experience?

 ### That's it for _Modeling to learn_ how to produce team data for simulation.
 Next is our Done/Do review.